Menu

 Public participation

-Although it may seem that the determination of protected species and habitats relies solely on the government, some legislation provides citizens a right to be consulted, informed or the right to challenge initiatives related to the listing of species.
-The US Endangered Species Act allows citizens to challenge such decisions.
+Although it may seem that the determination of protected species and habitats relies solely on the government, some legislation provides citizens a right to be consulted and informed or the right to challenge initiatives related to the listing of species.
+The US Endangered Species Act, per section 11(g) allows individuals to challenge such decisions.

-An example of how the public can participate in projects which may pose a harm to habitats and species is the Boshkov Most Hydro Power Plant Project in Macedonia.
+An example of how the public can participate in projects which may pose a harm to habitats and species is the Boškov Most Hydropower Plant Project in Macedonia .
 Eighty percent of the plant that was going to be built was going to be located in the territory of the Mavrovo National Park, one of the oldest and most valuable protected areas in the country and home of the Balkan lynx.
-After several years of civil society organizations warning and international compliance complaints regarding the negative effects the dam could provoke on the fragile ecosystem and unique wildlife, the European Bank for Reconstruction and Development (EBRD) cancelled the funding for the project.
+After several years of warnings from civil society organisations and international compliance complaints regarding the negative effects the dam could provoke on the fragile ecosystem and unique wildlife, the European Bank for Reconstruction and Development (EBRD) cancelled the funding for the project.

 Indigenous Peoples’ rights

-A significant mechanism to protect habitats and species is to ensure the territorial rights of Indigenous People as it has been proven that they conserve 80% of the planet’s biodiversity according to the International Union for Conservation of Nature.
-Land rights, land use and resource management remain critical issues for indigenous peoples around the world, since they are constantly under threat.
-One reason can be the fact that Indigenous Peoples usually operate under a collective property land regime, which is not recognised by many States, and does not follow the logic of individual property rights.
+A significant mechanism to protect habitats and species is to ensure the territorial rights of Indigenous people, as it is proven that despite making up just 5% of the world’s population, Indigenous people protect 80% of the planet’s biodiversity.
+Land rights, land use, and resource management remain critical issues for Indigenous peoples around the world, since they are constantly under threat.
+One reason can be due to how that Indigenous communities usually operate under a collective property land regime, which is not recognised by many States, and does not follow the logic of individual property rights.

-Another legal international legal instrument that shines light on the obligations States have towards Indigenous Peoples is the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
-Such Instrument was adopted by the United Nations on September 13th, 2007 by a majority of 144 states in favour, 4 votes against (Australia, Canada, New Zealand and the United States) and 11 abstentions.
+Another international legal instrument that shines light on the obligations States have towards Indigenous Peoples is the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
+The instrument was adopted by the United Nations on September 13th, 2007 by a majority of 144 states in favour, 4 votes against (Australia, Canada, New Zealand and the United States) and 11 abstentions.
 Although the Declaration is not legally-binding, the UNDRIP can have an instrumental role in protecting the rights of indigenous peoples.

 By defending Indigenous Peoples lands, we are defending all of the rich habitat and species biodiversity that they safeguard.